FutureFest/NMKR-Studio-Unity-SDK/README.md

 Ensure that you have the following prerequisites in place:

 - Unity Project (tested on version 2022.3)
-- An NMKR Studio account (Preprod for testing and Mainnet of production)
+- An NMKR Studio account
     - Preprod for testing (https://studio.preprod.nmkr.io/)
     - Mainnet for production (https://studio.nmkr.io/)
 - Basic knowledge of Unity development